EveCharbie/EyeDentify3d/paper/paper.md

 # Summary

-With the technological advances of portable eye-tracking technologies, researchers can now place participants in real-world settings and measure their head and eye orientation to get the gaze orientation in 3D space.
+With the technological advances of mobile eye-tracking technologies, researchers can now place participants in real-world settings and measure their head and eye orientation to get the gaze orientation in 3D space.
-Although more ecological, real-world eye-tracking data must be post-processed to extract interpretable gaze behaviors (e.g., fixations, saccades, smooth pursuits, visual scanning) than in the raw gaze data itself.
+Although more ecological, real-world eye-tracking data must be post-processed to extract interpretable gaze behaviors (e.g., fixations, saccades, smooth pursuits, visual scanning) from raw gaze coordinates.
-However, most algorithms for classifying gaze behaviour were developed for screen-based eye-tracking data (2D) acquired with the head fixed in space.
+However, most open-source gaze classification algorithms were developed for screen-based eye-tracking, where data are recorded on a 2D plane and the participant’s head is kept still.
-These algorithms are ill-suited for real-world portable eye-tracking data (3D) where the gaze-vector origin and endpoint are not constrained in space.
+These algorithms are ill-suited for real-world mobile eye-tracking data (3D) where the gaze-vector origin and endpoint are not constrained in space.
+Additionally, eye-tracking researchers often rely on study-specific analysis pipelines, which leads to methodological discrepancies that impede cross-study comparison and the interpretation of results, ultimately limiting our understanding of gaze behavior-related phenomena.
 To address this gap, we developed `EyeDentify3D`, an automated and modulable pipeline for analyzing real-world eye-tracking data.

 # Statement of need

-`EyeDentify3D` is a Python package for extracting gaze behavior from portable eye-tracking data.
+`EyeDentify3D` is a Python package for identifying gaze behavior from mobile eye-tracking data.
 It was designed to:
-1. Extract and interpret data from various eye-tracking systems (e.g., HTC Vive Pro, Pupil Invisible, Meta Quest Pro, Pico Neo 3 Pro Eye).
+1. Interpret data from various mobile eye-tracking systems (e.g., Pupil Invisible), including those embedded in head-mounted displays (e.g., HTC Vive Pro, Pico Neo 3 Pro Eye).
-2. Provide a simple user interface, where only a few lines of code are needed to extract the desired gaze behaviors.
+2. Provide a simple user interface, where only a few lines of code are needed to identify the desired gaze behaviors and extract related metrics.
 3. Enable visual inspection of the classification results.

-`EyeDentify3D` was designed to be used by both neuroscience and sport researchers.
-It has already been used in sport psychology to analyze the gaze behavior of basketball players [@Trempe:2025], baseball players, and boxers.
+`EyeDentify3D` was designed to be used is science and human performance analysis.
+It has already been used in sport psychology to analyze the gaze behavior of basketball players [@Trempe:2025], and was used in pilot studies on baseball players, trampolinists, and boxers.
-The toolbox is distributed openly to help researchers more reliably identify and analyze gaze behaviors in real-world scenarios hoping that it will help improving understanding of visual strategy mechanisms.
+Our objective is to distribute the toolbox openly to help researchers more reliably identify and analyze gaze behaviors in real-world scenarios and promote standardization in gaze analysis, thereby improving our understanding of visual-strategy mechanisms.
-We cannot wait for our toolbox to be used to analyze gaze behavior in a variety of contexts!

 # Background

+For each trial recorded during an experiment, the head and eye rotations are extracted from the eye-tracking data.
+The gaze orientation (head and eye rotations combined) expressed in 3D space is then analyzed frame-by-frame.
-Each trial recorded during an experiment is analyzed frame-by-frame; for each frame, the pipeline applies a classified based on the following criteria:
+For each frame, the pipeline applies a step-by-step classification based on the following criteria:
-1. **Invalid**: The eye-tracker has declared having low confidence in the gaze orientation measurement (this often happen when the eyes are closed, the eye orientation is outside the eye-tracker's measurement range, or if the eye-tracker was not positioned correctly on the participant).
+1. **Invalid**: The eye-tracker has declared having low confidence in the gaze orientation measurement and considers the data invalid.
+This often happens when the eyes are closed (e.g., during a blink), the eye orientation is outside the eye-tracker's measurement range, or if the eye-tracker was not positioned properly on the participant.
 2. **Blink**: The eye openness is below the threshold [@Chen:2021].
 3. **Saccade**: Two criteria must be met to detect a saccade.
-1) The eye movement must be faster than a dynamics threshold.
+1) The eye movement must be faster than a dynamical threshold.
 The dynamics threshold is determined using a rolling median over a user defined window size.
 2) The eye movement acceleration must be larger than a user defined threshold for at least two frames.
-This ensures that the eyes are moving rapidly between two targets with an acceleration when leaving the first target and a deceleration when arriving to the second target [@Van:1987].
+This ensures that the eyes are moving rapidly between two targets with an acceleration when leaving the first target and a deceleration when arriving at the second target [@Van:1987].
 4. **Visual scanning**: The gaze (head + eyes) velocity is larger than a threshold [@Mcguckian:2020].
 Visual scanning should usually be identified after saccades as visual scanning behavior would also present high eye velocity.
 5. **Inter-saccadic interval**: Our inter-saccadic interval classification was adapted from